snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 You can use the Microsoft 365 [admin center](https://admin.microsoft.com) to set up and manage any of the Microsoft Graph connectors.
 The admin center has a simple user interface that makes it easy to establish a connection to your data source and monitor connection status and utilization.

 To create a **connection** to a data source, admins need authenticated access to the data and the entire content repository.
-The data is fed to the Microsoft Graph connector service for indexing.--->
+The data is fed to the Microsoft Graph connector service for indexing.

 ## What data sources can be connected to Microsoft Search and Microsoft 365 Copilot?